William Montague Ferry Jr.: Business dealings

-Col. Ferry was an extremely successful business man.
-He began working for his fathers lumber businesses.
-He then expanded into iron owning Ottawa Iron Works.
+Ferry was a successful businessman.
+He began working for his father's lumber businesses.
+He then expanded into iron, owning Ottawa Iron Works.
 His company owned fleets of lake freighters for lumber and iron.
-He also held various patents related to iron which proved to be very successful.
-Once the Michigan lumber markets began to dry in the 1870s Col Ferry moved to Utah and became one of the largest mining magnates in the United States.
+He also held various patents related to iron, which proved to be very successful.
+Once the Michigan lumber markets began to dry in the 1870s, Ferry moved to Utah and became one of the largest mining magnates in the United States.
 The first mines Col. Ferry owned were the Mayflower Mine, the Walker Mine, and the Webster Mine.
 After a few years in Utah, Col. Ferry and his brother Edward Payson Ferry had ownership interests in nearly all of Park City's silver mines.
-They also owned silver mines Nevada, Arizona, and even in Peru.
+They also owned silver mines in Nevada, Arizona, and even in Peru.

 Col. Ferry's Park City (known as the Ferry-Kearns mansion) is a large Victorian mansion.
 The home is still in Park City, but has been moved from its original location.